 What Is Short-Term Respite Care?

 Short-term respite care is when a person needs help taking care of themselves by another person for a short period.
-Respite care can be used for someone who is recovering from an illness or injury and needs help with everyday tasks.
+Respite care can be used for someone recovering from an illness or injury who needs help with everyday tasks.
 It can also be used when a caregiver needs short-term relief from their caregiving duties.

 The Types of Short-Term Respite Care